dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

   </a>
 </div>

-Those same reports were cited in my ban appeal.
+Those same reports from March were cited in my ban appeal.
 PixelTail stated I was banned due to an **accumulation of recent reports**, describing my behaviour as **part of an ongoing trend**.<br>They also acknowledged that **one of the major reports was about exploits** - even though I’d been banned from the leaderboards 4 years earlier.
 Instead of questioning why a banned player was showing up at all, staff took those reports at face value.

 <div style="text-align:center;">
   <a href="https://i.imgur.com/wFhtaHM.png" target="_blank" rel="noopener noreferrer">